dotnet/docs/docs/azure/sdk/resource-management.md

 The next-generation of .NET SDK's management (or "management plane") libraries will help you create, provision, and manage Azure resources from within .NET applications.
 All Azure services have corresponding management libraries.

-With the management libraries (names beginning with `Azure.ResourceManager`, e.g. `Azure.ResourceManager.Compute`), you can write configuration and deployment programs to perform the same tasks that you can through the Azure portal, Azure CLI, or other resource management tools.
+With the management libraries (names beginning with `Azure.ResourceManager`, for example, `Azure.ResourceManager.Compute`), you can write configuration and deployment programs to perform the same tasks that you can through the Azure portal, Azure CLI, or other resource management tools.

 Those packages follow the [new Azure SDK guidelines](https://azure.github.io/azure-sdk/general_introduction.html), which provide core capabilities that are shared amongst all Azure SDKs, including: